 Associate Professor Lecturer

-Dr. Kim Hackford-Peer is the Associate Chair of the Division of Gender Studies.
-She is also an Associate Professor (Career Line Teaching Faculty) so she gets to spend a lot of time working with curriculum, teaching, and mentoring students.
+Dr. Kim Hackford-Peer is the Associate Chair and an Associate Professor (Career Line Teaching Faculty) in the Division of Gender Studies, so she gets to spend a lot of time working with curriculum, teaching, and mentoring students.
 Her teaching career began in first grade when she and her best friend taught their classmates all about teeter totter safety – Gender Studies is glad she has expanded her areas of interest!
 Now she teaches classes (all of which carry general education designations) such as: Medusa and Manifestos (CW), Intro to LGBTQ Studies (DV), and Queer Representation in the Media (DV).
 She also supports our internship program and works with students as they develop skills to design and implement curriculum.
-Kim’s research interests coincide with her teaching practices; she is deeply interested in pedagogy, particularly as it relates to the ways that identity and education intersect.
-She currently takes pride in her work on the General Education Curriculum Committee, and in her work with the Point Foundation.
-She was a Point Scholar from 2007-2010, and now volunteers with the selections process and as a firstname.lastname@example.orgFaculty Profile
+Kim’s research interests coincide with her teaching practices; she is deeply interested in pedagogy, particularly as it relates to the ways that identity and education email@example.comFaculty Profile

 Ella Myers, Associate Professor of Political Science and Gender Studies, is an award-winner teacher of political theory and feminist theory.
 Her research examines the institutions, practices, and norms that encourage – or discourage – collective democratic action today.
 Her publications include the book Worldly Ethics: Democratic Politics and Care for the World (Duke University Press, 2013) as well as articles on Michel Foucault, Jacques Rancière, and the construction of neoliberal common sense, among others.
 Her current book project, Economies of Anti-Blackness: Du Bois and the Gratifications of Whiteness in the 21st Century, draws on the work of W.E.B.
 Du Bois to reflect on contemporary conditions of racial firstname.lastname@example.orgFaculty Profile